The Art and Science of Managing the New Melanoma Landscape

 - Utilize the latest criteria and clinical evidence for treatment options for melanoma patients with clinically localized disease and interpret the components of the updated AJCC staging system for melanoma (Knowledge, Competence, Performance, Patient Outcomes);

-- Diagnose and treat toxicities from current systemic therapies for advanced melanoma patients (Knowledge, Competence, Performance);
+- Understand how to diagnose and treat toxicities from current systemic therapies for advanced melanoma patients (Knowledge);

 There has been rapid and exciting progress in the development of targeted, immune and intralesional therapies for melanoma.
 We now have many therapeutic options that did not exist only a few years ago.
 Thus, it can be challenging to determine which new therapy is the best to use in a heterogeneous population of patients.
 This conference will discuss the optimal treatment approaches for different presentations of early and advanced melanoma to facilitate the optimization and personalization of patient management for this disease.